phenax/aether/README.md

 (displayNl (:person/name john) " is " (:person/age john) " years old")

-; NOTE: updating record properties has not been implemented yet
+; WIP: updating record properties has not been implemented yet
 ```